-Read on now for expert tips that help reduce the risk of your prolapse getting worse.
+Read on now for 12 expert Physiotherapy tips that reduce the risk of prolapse worsening.

 Is Prolapse Worsening Inevitable?

-No, the natural course of prolapse varies from one woman to the next.
+No, the natural course of prolapse worsening varies from woman to woman.

-Prolapse worsening isn’t inevitable – it varies from one woman to the next.
-While pelvic floor problems tend to worsen with increasing age, scientific studies tell us that the course of prolapse is unpredictable.
+Prolapse worsening isn’t inevitable and it varies from one woman to the next.
+While pelvic floor problems tend to worsen with increasing age, scientific studies tell us that prolapse progression is unpredictable1.

 How to Reduce the Risk of your Prolapse Getting Worse

-Pelvic floor exercises (Kegels) work with other strong supportive pelvic tissues to keep your pelvic organs in place and prevent them from falling into your vaginal walls (i.e. prolapse).
+Pelvic floor exercises (Kegels) strengthen your pelvic floor muscles.
+These muscles work with other strong pelvic tissues to keep your pelvic organs in position and prevent them from falling into your vaginal walls (i.e. prolapse).

-The evidence tells us that pelvic floor exercises can improve prolapse symptoms and lift the pelvic floor (and prolapse) to sit higher within the pelvis in some women (with mild to moderate prolapse).
+Research tells us that pelvic floor exercises can improve prolapse symptoms and lift the pelvic floor (and prolapse) to sit higher within the pelvis in some women (with mild to moderate prolapse)2.

-‘The Knack’ is a pelvic floor exercise technique that can counteract downward strain on the pelvic floor with coughing, sneezing or lifting.
+‘The Knack’ is a pelvic floor exercise technique that can counteract downward strain on your prolapse when you cough, sneeze or lift a heavy item.

-‘The Knack’ technique involves lifting and squeezing your pelvic floor muscles using a strong brisk contraction immediately before and during downward pressure on your pelvic floor e.g. immediately before and with a sneeze.
+‘The Knack’ technique involves lifting and squeezing your pelvic floor muscles using a strong brisk contraction immediately before and during downward pressure on your pelvic floor e.g. immediately before and with a sneeze3.

-Support pessaries come in a range of designs suited to different forms of prolapse.
+Support pessaries are available in a range of sizes and styles that are suited to managing different types of prolapse.

-Keeping your whole body strong and active is a positive step you can take to reducing the load on your pelvic floor with your everyday exercises and activities.
+Keeping your whole body strong and active is a positive step you can take to reducing the load on your pelvic floor with your everyday activities.

 If your body is strong you’ll be able to do more physical activity without overloading your pelvic floor (and your prolapse) than you would otherwise.